 "A seriously pro instrument for professionally minded players.
 The single-coil sounds alone are well worth further investigation."

-FULL REVIEW: Suhr Classic Pro review
+FULL REVIEW: Suhr Classic Pro

 Caparison Angelus M3B

 Rock players are generally spoiled for choice, but Caparison instruments are made in Japan and designed by Itaru Kanno, a former member of the Charvel/Jackon Japanese division from the late 80s – some true pedigree.
 The company claims to favour quality over quantity, though that comes at a price.